HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 - `hc!tei 0001` will toggle Identity Enforcement for ⬡-Drone 0001, turning it on if it was off, and off if it was on.

+## hc!toggle_drone_glitch
+Also known as: `hc!tdg`

+Allows Trusted Users to toggle the Glitch Mode on a ⬡-Drone.
+Glitched drones will have their text distorted and images they post subjected to heavy glitching.

+Examples:

+- `hc!tdg 0001` will toggle Glitch Mode for ⬡-Drone 0001, turning it on if it was off, and off if it was on.

 ### The Hive & Enforced Identity

 Within the hive channels all drones automatically have their identities enforced.